 Because every patient or pet is different and has different needs, customized, compounded medications are a vital part of quality medical care.

-There are several reasons why prescribers and pharmacists provide compounded medications for patients.
+There are several reasons pharmacists provide compounded medications for patients.
 The primary reason for compounding is to avoid patient non-compliance, which means the patient is either unable or unwilling to use the medication as directed.
 Many patients are allergic to preservatives or dyes, or require a dosage that is different from the standard drug strengths.

 With a physician’s consent, a compounding pharmacist can:

 The licensed pharmacists and certified lab technicians who work in our state of the art compounding lab at Murray Avenue Apothecary follow strict USP 795 guidelines for compounding.
 These guidelines dictate lab operations, the proper protective lab wear, washing and disinfecting, and effective cleaning of equipment.

 The FDA approval process is intended for mass-produced drugs made by large manufacturers.
 Because compounded medications are personalized for individual patients, it is not possible for each formulation to go through the FDA’s drug approval process, which takes years to complete and is prohibitively expensive, often costing hundreds of millions of dollars.